jharwell/libra/docs/startup/quickstart.rst

 1. Choose Your Integration
 ===========================

-Select the integration method that matches your workflow.
+Select the integration method that matches your workflow:

-**Which integration method should you choose?**

 .. list-table::
    :header-rows: 1